shopware/docs/guides/plugins/apps/starter/product-translator.md

 # App-Starter - Read and Write Data

-This guide will show you how to setup an app-server with our [App-Template](https://github.com/shopware/AppTemplate).
+This guide will show you how to set up an app-server with our [App-Template](https://github.com/shopware/AppTemplate).
-You will learn how to read and write data to the shopware admin api.
+You will learn to read and write data to the shopware admin API.

 ## Prerequisites